Essex County, New York: Geography

+Essex County, NY.
+1858 map.
+Note that the county's boundaries are outdated, since this was prior to the land swap with Hamilton County.

 According to the U.S. Census Bureau, the county has a total area of 1916 sqmi, of which 1794 sqmi is land and 122 sqmi (6.4%) is water.
 It is the second-largest county in New York by land area and third-largest by total area.

 Essex County is in the northeastern part of New York state, just west of Vermont along the eastern boundary of the state.
 The eastern boundary of Essex County is Lake Champlain, which serves as the New York – Vermont border at an elevation of just under 100 ft.
 The highest natural point in New York, Mount Marcy at 5,344 ft, is in the town of Keene.

 The Ausable River forms a partial northern boundary for the county.